Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

   When the player chooses "change ball velocity" option

-  Then the player is able to change the velocity of the ball from its default medium pace to slow or fast.
+  Then the player is able to choose one from medium, slow or fast.

 ### Scenario: Change paddle size

   Given the player has launched the game and is in settings

   When the player chooses "change paddle size" option

-  Then the player is able to change the size of the paddle from its default normal size to small or big.
+  Then the player is able to choose one from normal, small or big.